an-sh/chat-service/README.md

 support is required.
 But there are info messages and commands that can be used to get information about other user's connections.
-It makes possible to realise client-side sync patterns, like keeping all connections to join the same rooms.
+It makes possible to realise client-side sync patterns, like keeping all connections to be joined to the same rooms.

 ### Room permissions